 - vanilla bean,

 Figs are a fairly mild flavor on their own, hence the spices and brown sugar to replicate the dark, sticky-sugar taste of dried figs. At the secondary fermentation, meaning after I racked the mead from bucket to the glass carboy, we an add another pound of fresh figs, to enrich the aroma.

 If you want to use maple or a black currant, a dark buckwheat honey may be the best choice.
 It’s important how the aroma of the honey and that of the added fruit mix together.

-Recommended books on how to make mead at home:
+Recommended books from Amazon on how to make mead at home: